Calling Test

 Experimentation within constraints is how thirty-somethings discover purpose without burning their life down.

-5. Get Honest About What Is Blocking You
+5. Get Honest About What's Blocking You

 6. Involve Your Spouse (If Applicable)

-If you are married, your calling-discovery affects your partner.
+If you're married, your calling-discovery affects your partner.
 Include them.
 Dream together.
 Discuss the practical implications.
 Make it a shared project, not a solo mission.
+The strongest direction often comes from couples who seek purpose together — not independently.

 7. Set a 90-Day Experiment

-What If You Are 35 and Totally Lost?
+What If You're 35 and Totally Lost?

-Howard Schultz did not join Starbucks until 29 and did not become CEO until 34.
-Vera Wang did not design her first dress until 40.
-Julia Child did not publish her first cookbook until 49.
+Howard Schultz didn't join Starbucks until 29 and didn't become CEO until 34.
+Vera Wang didn't design her first dress until 40.
+Julia Child didn't publish her first cookbook until 49.
+Those are secular examples.
+Biblically, the list of late starters is even more encouraging.

-You are not behind.
-You are becoming.
+You aren't behind.
+You're becoming.

 A Prayer for the Thirty-Something Searcher

-I am in my thirties.
+I'm in my thirties.
 The world says I should be settled.
 But I feel more unsettled than ever.

 Show me what I was made for.
 Not what culture expects.
 Not what my parents planned.
 What You designed.

 Give me the courage to pursue it — even now.
 Even here.
 Even at 30-something.
+Amen.

 Amen.